MalakaSupun/JavaFX-Calculator-/README.md

 In this page you can get all the information and functionality of the Calculator.
 In tis page you can find all father explainings.

 ![Screenshot 2022-09-27 001940](https://user-images.githubusercontent.com/71941117/192356967-c80ecf1b-8a84-48fe-bed6-387ab02f9fb3.jpg)

+## Thanks :
+* Two icons used in this project are from internet.
+* Thanks to all the people who help with this project.